standardebooks/manual/9-metadata.rst

 The ebook identifier
 ********************

 #.
 The :html:`<dc:identifier>` element contains the unique identifier for the ebook.
-The identifier is the Standard Ebooks URL for the ebook, prefaced by :html:`url:`.
+The identifier is the Standard Ebooks URL for the ebook.

 	.. code:: html

-		<dc:identifier id="uid">url:https://standardebooks.org/ebooks/anton-chekhov/short-fiction/constance-garnett</dc:identifier>
+		<dc:identifier id="uid">https://standardebooks.org/ebooks/anton-chekhov/short-fiction/constance-garnett</dc:identifier>

 Forming the SE URL
 ==================